Robust Bichromatic Classification using Two Lines: Properties of an optimal separator.

 Something similar holds for wedges:

 \begin{lemma} For any wedge classification problem there exists an optimum where both lines go through a blue and a red point. \end{lemma} \begin{proof} We first show that any single wedge can be adjusted such that both its lines go through a blue and a red point, without misclassifying any more points.
 We then show the same for any double wedge.
-Since this also holds for a given optimum of a wedge classification problem, we obtain the Lemma.
+Since this also holds for any optimal wedge, we obtain the lemma.

 \begin{claim} Let $\W_B(\ell_1,\ell_2)$ be a single wedge so that there is at least one correctly classified point of each color.
-There exists a single wedge $\W_B(\ell'_1,\ell'_2)$ such that: (1) both $\ell_1'$ and $\ell_2'$ go through a red point and a blue point, (2) and $\E(\ell_1',\ell_2') \subseteq \E(\ell_1,\ell_2)$. \end{claim} \begin{claimproof} We show how to find $\ell_1'$ with a fixed $\ell_2$.
+There exists a single wedge $\W_B(\ell'_1,\ell'_2)$ such that: (1) both $\ell_1'$ and $\ell_2'$ go through a red point and a blue point, and (2) $\E(\ell_1',\ell_2') \subseteq \E(\ell_1,\ell_2)$. \end{claim} \begin{claimproof} We show how to find $\ell_1'$ with a fixed $\ell_2$.
 Line $\ell_2'$ can be found in the same way afterwards while fixing $\ell_1'$.

 W.l.o.g. assume $\W_B$ is the $\West$ wedge.
 Let $B' \subseteq B$ be the correctly classified blue points in that wedge.
 Start with $\ell_1' = \ell_1$ and shift it downwards it until we hit the convex hull $\CH(B')$.
 Note that this does not violate (2): no extra red points are misclassified since we only make the $\West$ wedge smaller, and no extra blue points are misclassified because we stop at the first correctly classified one we hit.
 Rotate $\ell_1'$ clockwise around $\CH(B')$ until we hit a red point, at which point we satisfy (1).
 If $\ell_1'$ becomes vertical, the naming of the wedges shifts clockwise (e.g. the $\West$ wedge becomes the $\North$ wedge), so we must change $\W_B(\ell_1',\ell_2')$ and $\W_R(\ell_1',\ell_2')$ appropriately.
 If $\ell_1'$ becomes parallel to $\ell_2$, the $\East$ wedge (temporarily) becomes a strip and the $\West$ wedge disappears.
 Immediately afterwards the strip becomes the $\West$ wedge, and a new empty $\East$ wedge appears.
 If $B$ is assigned $\West$ or $\East$ at this time we must change $\W_B(\ell_1',\ell_2')$ and $\W_R(\ell_1',\ell_2')$ appropriately.